vacp2p/rfc/content/docs/rfcs/53/README.md

 [Section 3 of the X3DH protocol](https://signal.org/docs/specifications/x3dh/#sending-the-initial-message) describes the initial key exchange flow, with some additional context:
 - The peers' identity keys `IK_A` and `IK_B` correspond to their public keys;
 - Since it is not possible to guarantee that a prekey will be used only once in a decentralized world, the one-time prekey `OPK_B` is not used in this scenario;
-- Nodes SHOULD not send Bundles to a centralized server, but instead served in a decentralized way as described in the [Pre-keys section](#pre-keys).
+- Nodes SHOULD not send Bundles to a centralized server, but instead provide them in a decentralized way as described in the [Pre-keys section](#pre-keys).

 Alice retrieves Bob's prekey bundle, however it is not specific to Alice.
 It contains: